-If a child requires prescribed medication then it must be brought into school by their parent or guardian.
+If a child requires prescribed medication, then it must be brought into school by their parent or guardian.
 The medication must be in its original container as dispensed by a pharmacist and include the prescriber's instructions for administration which must be followed.
 It should be clearly labelled with the child's name.
+A child medication register form (APPENDIX 12) should be completed by parents giving information of the specific medication, strength of medicine, dosage to be administered and times to be given.

-All medicines are safely and securely stored and kept in a locked cupboard in the medical room or in the medicines fridge.
+All medicines are safely and securely stored and kept in a locked cupboard in the medical room or in the medicine's fridge.